tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## Tooling concerns

-Some tools, outside of Node, may not have access to a JS parser (Bash programs, some asset pipelines, etc.).
-These tools generally operate on files as opaque blobs, or plain text files.
-These tools can use the noted methods to get information about the grammar for a blob via means listed in [Implementation](#implementation).
+Some tools, outside of Node, may not have access to a JS parser *(Bash programs, some asset pipelines, etc.)*.
+These tools generally operate on files as opaque blobs / plain text files and can use the noted methods, listed under [Implementation](#implementation), to get information about the grammar of them.

 ## External Impact